 Information on how to change or update your eRA Commons password to a passphrase.

-NIH is moving from passwords to passphrases — a set of random words or a sentence at least 15 characters long — for eRA’s public facing modules effective November 17, 2021.
+NIH moved from passwords to passphrases — a set of random words or a sentence at least 15 characters long — for eRA’s public facing modules effective November 2021.
 The change is designed to make passwords easy for users to remember but hard for others to guess.

 While eRA has been transitioning users of eRA Commons, Commons Mobile, ASSIST and IAR to two-factor authentication using either Login.gov or an InCommon Federated Account that supports NIH’s two-factor authentication standards, users will still need to maintain their eRA Commons username and password for the time being. eRA is maintaining user credentials as a fallback in case users need it to access eRA modules because of a rare Login.gov issue, even if they have transitioned to two-factor authentication.